rafaelurrutiasilva/All_in_PowerShell/README.md

 ## Script Index
 Script | Function
 -------|---------
-|This PowerShell script retrieves all VMware Tanzu Supervisor Control Plane VMs and checks their disk usage.
+[check_tanzu_supervisor-controlplanes-disk.ps1](https://github.com/rafaelurrutiasilva/All_in_PowerShell/blob/main/bin/check_tanzu_supervisor-controlplanes-disk.ps1)|This PowerShell script retrieves all VMware Tanzu Supervisor Control Plane VMs and checks their disk usage.
 It outputs results for use as a Nagios check and also sends alerts to syslog if thresholds are exceeded.